 Early Life

 Jeffrey Edward Gundlach was born on October 30, 1959, in Amherst, New York.
-He is an American businessman, investor, and philanthropist.
-Gundlach's father was a chemist, and he graduated summa cum laude from Dartmouth College in 1981 with a degree in mathematics and philosophy.
-He later attended Yale University for a Ph.D. in mathematics but did not complete the program.
+He showed exceptional academic abilities from a young age.
+He graduated summa cum laude from Dartmouth College in 1981 with degrees in mathematics and philosophy.
+Gundlach later pursued a Ph.D. in mathematics at Yale University but left the program to pursue a career in finance.

 Rise to Success